Data Agent: Learning to Select Data via End-to-End Dynamic Optimization: The Proposed Method

+where $\lambda$ is a parameter that controls the trade-off between bias and variance.
 The critic network is trained to approximate the state-value function $V(s)$ by minimizing the squared temporal-difference error.
 Given the advantage $\hat{A}_t$ computed by GAE, the value function loss is then given by